-The final report covers the whole project and is composed of a final technical and a final financial part:
+In Horizon 2020 the final report is automatically generated by the IT tool and is composed of a final technical and a final financial part:

 Final technical report is a publishable summary of the entire project

 - overview of the results and their exploitation and dissemination

 - an up-to-date link to the project website

 - project logos, diagrams, photographs and videos illustrating its work (if available).

 The coordinator must ensure that none of the material submitted for publication includes confidential or 'EU classified' information.

 - final summary financial statement that is automatically created by the system (consolidating the data from all individual financial statements for all beneficiaries and linked third parties, for all reporting periods) and that constitutes the request for payment of the balance

 - in some cases (and for some beneficiaries/linked third parties) it must be accompanied by a certificate on the financial statements - CFS (one certificate per beneficiary/linked third party).